Weyaaron/nvim-training/Readme.md

 	custom_collections = {}, -- A table of tables containing names of tasks, for details read on. enable_counters = true, -- Enables/Disables counters in tasks that support counters. enable_events = true, -- Enables/Disables events.
-	possible_marks_list = { "a", "b", "c", "r", "s", "t", "d", "n", "e" }, -- A list of possible marks. possible_register_list = { "a", "b", "c", "r", "s", "t", "d", "n", "e" }, -- A list of possible registers. scheduler_args = { repetitions = 5 }, --These args are used to configure all the available schedulers
+	enable_highlights = true, --Enables/Disables highlights.
+Care is taken to ensure that tasks are possible without them. possible_marks_list = { "a", "b", "c", "r", "s", "t", "d", "n", "e" }, -- A list of possible marks. possible_register_list = { "a", "b", "c", "r", "s", "t", "d", "n", "e" }, -- A list of possible registers. scheduler_args = { repetitions = 5 }, --These args are used to configure all the available schedulers